nataliadavtyan/basketball_scoreboard/README.md

 * CSS
 * JavaScript

-## Sources
-Basketball scoreboard is a solo project that was part of [the Frontend Developer Career Path at Scrimba](https://scrimba.com/learn/frontend).

 ## Project status
 The project is complete.

+## Acknowledgements
+Basketball scoreboard is a solo project that was part of [the Frontend Developer Career Path at Scrimba](https://scrimba.com/learn/frontend).

 ## Contact
 Created by [Natalia Davtyan](https://github.com/nataliadavtyan)